danielfenske/weekend-jquery-salary-calculator/README.md

 - Integrate a temporary layout by adjusting positioning within style.css file for easy readability and testing
 - Create and test functions within client.js file and use console as reference for function outputs
 - Integrate jQuery within client.js functions to receive employee submission and append to DOM
-- Return to style.css file and refine the overall look of the application
+- Refine the overall look of the application using style.css file

 ## WIREFRAME